lloqd/pwn.college_arohan/Pondering Paths/Challenge 3: Position thy self.md

 # Challenge 3: Position thy self
-Changing the current working directory of the process and invoking a program
+Changing the _current working directory_ of the shell and invoking a program from a specified directory
 ## Solution
 Navigate to the `/var` directory as instructed by the program and then invoke `run` using `/challenge/run`
 ```